 One morning my husband left our apartment for work but came rushing back announcing that his car was stolen.
-The car was found stripped of every tool.
+The car was later found stripped of every tool.

 We had apartment insurance but could not claim the tools because my husband had no inventory of the valuables.

 You don’t regularly keep every receipt for everything you purchase for personal use.
 However, business use is quite different because it’s mandatory to have receipts for yearly tax reconciliations.

 If you haven’t created a disaster plan, I urge you to take time to do so.
 My gift basket clients and I go review their recovery plan every six months, and I just coached a designer during a coaching call.
 I can help you to easily put your plan together.